Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Sourcing grocery liquidation to resell is a little bit of a different game than some of our other categories like consumer electronics, apparel, or home and garden goods.
 Why?
 Mostly because food items have sell-by dates!

-The majority of the inventory you will see on our grocery marketplaces consists of shelf-stable merchandise like canned goods, snack foods, pet items, and beverages.
-Mixed into the grocery category you will also find things like cleaning supplies, paper goods, resealable plastic bags, and other sundries for everyday use.
+The majority of the inventory you will see on our grocery marketplaces consists of shelf-stable merchandise.
+Mixed into the grocery category you will also find things like household cleaning supplies, personal care items, paper goods, resealable plastic bags, and other sundries for everyday use.
 Occasionally you will see an entire lot made up of frozen food items that will require a refrigerated truck for shipment.
 What you won’t find is inventory like produce, meat, or dairy.Browse Grocery Auctions

 A majority of the grocery category is made up of pure overstock inventory.
 This is usually due to a retailer overbuying merchandise.
 Rather than having these items take up space sitting in a warehouse, they resell them into the secondary market.